Allen-Tildesley/examples/GUIDE.md

 The exact results for the vacf, rvcf and msd are written out to `diffusion_exact.out` for easy comparison with `diffusion.out`.
 Here are some typical results using default program parameters throughout.
+The vacf is in red, rvcf in blue, and msd in green;
+every fifth point is shown for the results of `diffusion`, while the exact results are indicated as lines.

 ![alt text](diffusion.png "diffusion test results")